ironeternal/ironeternal.github.io/earthkin/index.md

 - Look for solutions off the character sheet
 - A horse is faster than walking, and a mule can carry more than a man

-## Earthkith
+## Earthfolk

 <img src="https://64.media.tumblr.com/102fb4e6552d35ce5adea47c24572566/64009a9aa95be196-d1/s1280x1920/2e7b879fe72c4af26dd48fae027462b9dda959da.jpg" width="400"/>

-> Earth kith or kith for short (earth kin/kin singular) are a small humanoid species than inhabit the continent.
+> Earthfolk or Folk for short are a small humanoid species than inhabit the continent.
 They're very similar to humans and have near identical physiology; however, at around 10 years old they cease to increase in height.
 They experience very similar puberties and maturity, but simply never increase in height.
 At their tallest they're 4 foot (120 cm-ish).
 Their culture is strongly modeled off hobbits, goblins, and halflings.

 ### Quick gen

-You start the game with 6 kith in an adventuring group called a fungather.
+You start the game with 6 Folk in an adventuring group called a fungather.

-> All kin start at level 1
+> All folk start at level 1

-For each kin:
+For each folk:

 1. 5x(1d6) in order (Might, Finesse, Wit, Will, Fellowship)
 1. Total health = 6 + Current Level + Might
 2. Pick class and roll 1d10:
-	- If Might is greatest: **Hurtmonger**
+	- If Might is greatest: **[Hurtmonger](#hurtmonger-fighting-man)**
 		- Gain +1 combat combat prowess
-	- If Wit is greatest: **Talkingbrain**
+	- If Wit is greatest: **[Talkingbrain](#talkingbrain-skilled-nerd)**
 		- Roll 1d10 for a [skill](#skills) (or just pick)
-	- If Might is greatest: **Wortwalker**
+	- If Might is greatest: **[Wortwalker](#wortwalker-mystical-wanderer)**
 		- Roll 1d10 for a [spell](#spells) (or just pick)
 4. Select [kit](#kit)
-5. Pick a name and personality or roll for one
+5. Pick a name and personality or roll for one.
+Keep it brief, they'll probably die soon

+Elect an Earl for the fungather.
+The Earl is the spokesperson for the fungather and will usually be the most likable or intelligent folk in the fungather.
+The earl is always addressed as Earl NAME by the rest of the fungather.

 # Characters